horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Cumulatively, Bitcoin nodes guarantee the openness, availability, decentralization, and security of the Bitcoin network.

-There are at [https://bitnodes.io](least 10,000 Bitcoin nodes) powering the Bitcoin network at any given time.
+There are at least [10,000 nodes](https://bitnodes.io) powering the Bitcoin network at any given time.
 All working for keeping Bitcoin network accessible and running 24/7.

 Anyone can set up a node without much effort.
 The node doesn't require any maintenance and can even operate on an old computer.